Does it hurt to get a tattoo?

 In the links above, you can dig into several styles and categories of fonts.
 You can see the style directly and download your favorite for free.

-Can I train afterwards?
+Can I train after I get tattooed?

+Yes, there is a minor risk that your tattoo can get infected.
 There will of course always be a risk when it comes to all form av invasive procedures where the skin is perforated.
 But to get an infection solely based on getting the tattoo in a clean and serious tattoo shop is very unlikely.
 However - there is always a risk the upcoming days right after if you won’t take care of the tattoo as recommended.
 For example, if you have a dirty environment at work, you can always change the plastic wrap/plaster 1-2 times during work days to keep it clean and protected.
 Just make sure you clean it in between and apply new ointment.

 Some people are extra nervous about the summer months, especially considering the warm dog days and such.
 I think it depends more on what your plans are for the near future.
 If you are going to sunbathe and swim , maybe you should consider having the tattoo done closer to the autumn or after your vacation.
 But if you are not into the sun or swimmingpool/beach and can keep your hygienic routine, it shouldn’t really matter at all.

+Yes, there is a minor risk of getting an allerigic reaction from tattoo ink.
 When exposing your skin or stomach for any chemical substances, there is of course always an individual risk to get or develop some kind of allergies.
 But during all my years as a tattoo artist, I have only witnessed a handful of cases in which my customers have had an allergic reaction.
 If this has happened, it has mostly been related to the red ink.

 All the ink I use is controlled by the local health authority and is well componed chemically in order to be biocompatible.
 If you are uncertain, have many allergies or just have a very sensitive skin – contact me.
 We might be able to do a “dot test” in which we try out your wanted colors on your skin in advance.